Summer Academic Experience Courses

 The town of St Andrews provides a unique and picturesque location for our very special university.
 Situated on the east coast of Scotland, it is about an hour north of Edinburgh.

 Wherever you walk, you are reminded of St Andrews' rich and colourful history, with buildings both ancient and modern.
 The town’s population is approximately 20,000 people, including a diverse mix of locals, students, University staff and tourists.
-The town also boasts beautiful sandy beaches for a contemplative stroll or beach sports, as well as a vibrant centre home to cafés and independent boutique shops.
+The town also boasts beautiful sandy beaches for a contemplative stroll or beach sports, as well as a vibrant centre with cafés and independent boutique shops.

 -